Padeswood and Buckley Golf Club

 Eco-rough Rough is cut and the grass removed to impoverish the soil.
 In the longer term the frequency of cutting can be reduced conserving fuel.
 The rough also provides corridors for wildlife.

-Equipment The club is about to start trialling battery-operated machinery to further reduce use of fossil fuels.
+Equipment The club is will trial battery-operated machinery to further reduce use of fossil fuels.
 A weather station has been purchased to record weather patterns and help planning maintenance procedures.

 Wildflower area Two areas have been developed.
 The first was developed after tree clearance by the third green and the second after clearance of a scrub area alongside the first tee.
 The areas attract bees, butterflies, invertebrates and birds.